snowplow/dbt-snowplow-ecommerce/docs/markdown/snowplow_ecommerce_common_cols.md

 {% enddocs %}

 {% docs col_ecommerce_action_type %}
-The type of the page that was visited E.g. homepage, product page, checkout page.
+The type of ecommerce action that was performed, e.g. transaction, add_to_cart, etc.
 {% enddocs %}

 {% docs col_ecommerce_action_name %}
-The name of the list presented to the user E.g. product list, search results, shop the look, frequently bought with.
+The name that is associated with the ecommerce action.
+E.g. when a list_click occurs, the name of the product list such as 'recommended' or 'shop the look'
 {% enddocs %}

 {% docs col_page_view_in_session_index %}